 Special credit for successor employers.
 You may be eligible for a credit based on the state unemployment taxes paid by a predecessor.
-You may claim this credit if you are a successor employer who acquired a business in 2012 from a predecessor who was not an employer for FUTA purposes and, therefore, was not required to file Form 940 for 2012.
+You may claim this credit if you are a successor employer who acquired a business in 2015 from a predecessor who wasn't an employer for FUTA purposes and, therefore, wasn't required to file Form 940 for 2015.
 See section 3302(e).
-You can include amounts paid by the predecessor on the Worksheet as if you paid them.
+You can include amounts paid by the predecessor on the Worksheet-Line 10 as if you paid them.
 For details on successor employers, see Successor employer under Type of Return.
 If the predecessor was required to file Form 940, see the line 5 instructions.